7 Ways to Encourage Your Employees to Volunteer

 6) Provide Paid Time Off

-An effective way to incentivise your employees is to provide paid time off for voluntary work.
+An effective way to incentivise your employees to volunteer is to provide paid time off for voluntary work.
 You could create a yearly allowance for paid time off as well as logistical support such as transportation and equipment costs.
 If you can support this, employees will have a clear path to getting involved, with a level of support that will enable their participation to be sustained.

 Workspace employees on a white water rafting adventure raising money for XLP.